leankoala-gmbh/KoalityShopware5Plugin/README.md

 - **Minimum number of active products** - this check fails if there are not enough active products in the should.
 This will help find import errors.

+- **Maximum number products without image** - this check fails if there are too many products that have no review image

 ## How the plugin works

 The plugin provides a JSON endpoint for the Shopware storefront that is secured via a secret token.
 The endpoint returns the health status of the shop.
 The health status is a mix of business metrics like "orders per hour" or server metrics like "space left on device".